 The northernmost region of New Zealand, Northland is where white beaches and lush forests converge in a thin finger of land dividing the Pacific Ocean and the Tasman Sea.
 Watching the tides clash at Cape Reinga is a New Zealand must-do, as is kicking your shoes off at your Bay of Islands accommodation for a few days (or weeks) of making your South Pacific Island fantasies come true.
 Check out the TOP 10 accommodation in Whatuwhiwhi, Russell, Whangarei and Kaihu.

 In a country of unmatched beauty, the Coromandel Peninsula offers some of the best scenery in the New Zealand.
 Between the pristine, golden beaches and the thick rainforests there is literally something for everyone.
 And with a pleasant climate and a blossoming ecotourism industry, it’s no wonder that Coromandel accommodation fills up in the summertime.
-TOP 10 hold prime locations in Shelly Beach, Hot Water Beach, Waihi Beach and Papamoa Beach.
+TOP 10 hold prime locations in Shelly Beach, Hot Water Beach and Waihi Beach.

 Hawke’s Bay can be found on the east coast of New Zealand’s North Island and it is full of things to see and do.
 When you are done exploring Hawke’s Bay’s impressive landscapes, you can go on to experience the region’s vibrant culture along with one of the country’s best food and wine selections.
-Discover Hawke’s Bay with TOP 10’s Holiday Park accommodation options in Napier and Hastings.
+Discover Hawke’s Bay with TOP 10’s Holiday Park accommodation options in Hastings.

 Wellington / Wairarapa